phreeza/manuscript_axon_potentials/doc/manuscript.md

 scaling was also $r^{-2}$ for axial distances $> 1$\ mm in both cases.
 However, unlike in the low-frequency case, the amplitudes were similar between bifurcating and non-bifurcating cases.
-This meant that the presence of a bifurcation zone did not contribute strongly to the high-frequency dipole moments in the EFP.
+This meant that the presence of a bifurcation zone did not contribute to the high-frequency dipole moments in the EFP.

 <!--In contrast to the axial direction, the dipole hypothesis predicts a different
 scaling behaviour of the EFP for the radial direction.
 The dipole component